kobayutapon/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

             ...
             line  10:       "IWxxx_NB_SPI_INT"      input consumer="THREAD_SOC_INT"
             ...

+**In the fowllowing case, you need use "gpio-reset-device=/dev/gpiochip5" (whose I2C device address is 0-0020 as shown by the output of gpiodetect) for the reset functionality.
+Similarly, use gpio-int-device=/dev/gpiochip4 (whose I2C device address is 1-0022 as shown by the output of gpiodetect) for the interrupt functionality.
+This means you have to start the otbr-agent with the command "otbr-agent-iwxxx-spi -I wpan0 -B mlan0 'spinel+spi:///dev/spidev0.0?gpio-reset-device=/dev/gpiochip5&gpio-int-device=/dev/gpiochip4&gpio-int-line=10&gpio-reset-line=1&spi-mode=0&spi-speed=1000000&spi-reset-delay=0' & "**

+        & gpiodetect
+        ...
+        gpiochip4 [1-0022] (24 lines)
+        gpiochip5 [0-0020] (8 lines)

 #### For i.MX8M Mini EVK + 88W8987 + K32W platform or i.MX8ULP EVK + IW416 + K32W platform: